Lupus Symptom Tracker Template: Daily Flare Risk Log

 How to Use This Template Over Time

 Daily tracking is the goal.
-On days when that’s not possible, even a single severity score and a yes/no on “possible flare today” keeps the thread going.
+On the days when even that is too much, a single severity score and a yes/no on “possible flare today” keeps the thread going.
+Missed entries are not failure.
+The point is the longitudinal record, not perfection.

 Before each rheumatology appointment, spend twenty minutes reviewing your most recent entries.
 Identify your worst week.
-Calculate rough averages.
+Calculate rough averages for fatigue, joint pain, and lupus fog.
 Note any new symptoms that appeared for the first time.
-Flag any patterns you noticed, even if you’re not sure what they mean.
+Flag patterns you noticed, even ones you cannot yet explain.
+Your rheumatologist can correlate them with complement levels and anti-dsDNA trends in ways you cannot from the symptom side alone.

 Bring either a printed summary or your tracking app to the appointment.
 Walk your doctor through the highlights.
 The goal isn’t to read every entry aloud.
 It’s to present the pattern and let the documentation fill in the details.